liferay/liferay-docs/discover/portal/articles/210-setting-up/03-scripting-console/01-invoking-liferay-services-from-scripts.markdown

         System.out.println("User Name: " + user.getFullName());
     }

-Of course, we could make this somewhat Groovier by simplifying the program as
+You can even make this somewhat Groovier and simplify the program:
-follows:

     import com.liferay.portal.kernel.service.UserLocalServiceUtil